SueJStevens/liri-node-app/README.md

 ## Use Cases
 ### Request a Concert
 #### User supplies valid arguments via command line for a concert that exists in Bands in Town API
 - Note:  SIRI knows where you are All.The.Time.
-So here is the concert near my house:
+(Check out my JavaScript code to calculate distance!).
+Here is the nearest concert/venue to my house:
 ![carlsbad_venue](https://user-images.githubusercontent.com/39141985/47262388-6e944e80-d49c-11e8-885e-7f949c3fc389.png)
-- the concert near the White House:
+- the concert nearest concert/venue to the White House:
 ![nyc_venue](https://user-images.githubusercontent.com/39141985/47262389-73f19900-d49c-11e8-92ae-a763c630da00.png)
 #### User supplies valid arguments via command line for a concert that does not exist in Bands in Town API
 ![concert_not_in_api](https://user-images.githubusercontent.com/39141985/47262413-1742ae00-d49d-11e8-8106-269d2738f6a5.png)